ucdavis-bioinformatics-training/2019_September_UCD_Microbial_Community_Analysis_Workshop/dbcAmplicons/dbcAmplicons_installing_software.md

 	git clone https://github.com/msettles/dbcAmplicons.git
 	cd /share/workshop/$USER/mca_example/src/dbcAmplicons/
 	python setup.py install

-	# test installation, should see help documentation
+test installation, should see help documentation

+	dbcAmplicons -h

-	dbcAmplicons -h  # should show options / usage message
+You should see the options / usage message

 **Optional\.** Test **dbcAmplicons**

 You could also test the dbcAmplicons installation by running the script, test_dbAmplicons.sh, under the tests folder (in dbcAmplicions).

 	cd /share/workshop/$USER/mca_example/src/dbcAmplicons/tests/
+	./test_dbAmplicons.sh

-	./test_dbAmplicons.sh  # could show some ERRORs / WARNINGs, but otherwise give stats after a few minutes
+The script should show some ERRORs / WARNINGs (intended as test), but otherwise give stats after a few minutes

 ---

 **Lets Review**

 We created a directory for the workshop, in that directory we created two folders src and bin.
 We've installed FLASH2, RDP and dbcAmplicons.
 We've placed the executable for flash in a bin folder and added the folder to our PATH.
 We created an environment variable for the RDP classifier.
-We've created a python virtual environment and then installed the python package biom-format using pip and the dbcAmplions package using setup.py.
+We've created a conda python environment and then installed the dbcAmplicons package using setup.py.

 1. You should have verified all the software works by viewing their help docs
 2. Verify that the flash executable is indeed in the bin folder